Help Provide Food to Hungry Children in India

 “I used to ask God why people suffer like this,” Biju told me as we drove through the narrow dirt roads next to rickety, one-room houses made of tin and scrap wood.
 “Finally I came to the place where I stopped asking questions and started being the answer.”

 With his education and excellent English, Biju could be making lots of money in India or anywhere in the West.
 But after seeing the needs in the slum his heart broke.
 Today Proverbs 24:11 is one of his life verses: “Deliver those who are being taken away to death, and those who are staggering to slaughter, oh hold them back” (NASB).

 As Slumdog Millionaire proved, images of poverty can be powerful.
-I asked Biju what he had seen in the slums of Mumbai that moved him to action.
-He quickly rattled off a list:
+Biju shares what he has seen in the slums of Mumbai:

-** He once saw a sick woman lying on a sidewalk.
+- A sick woman lying on a sidewalk.
 She had been thrown out of her small slum house because of her illness.
 He also saw a boy lying dead in a road after he was run over by a bulldozer.
-“Life here feels very undignified,” he says.

-** Biju sometimes sees children without hands or eyes—and he knows some have been maimed on purpose, just like the boy in Slumdog who was blinded with acid by his owners.
-“Some parents also send these disabled children out in the streets to beg,” he told me.
+- Biju sometimes sees children without hands or eyes—and he knows some have been maimed on purpose, just like the boy in Slumdog who was blinded with acid by his owners.
+“Some parents also send these disabled children out in the streets to beg.

 Biju is now teaching all the young people on his team to care—not for the crowds, but for the one.
 “God is leading us these days to focus on the one sheep that is lost, and on the one lost coin.
 Jesus cares about the one.”